CommonAccord/Cmacc-Org/Doc/S/About/Pitch/Support/Technical_v0.md

 1.Ti=CommonAccord - bare

-1.1.sec=CommonAccord is organized as folders of files, with bare key=value pairs.
-The notion is that each participant (including CommonAccord.org) is a node in a peer-to-peer system of "personal data stores."
-You have your, I have mine, we have CommonAccord and whoever else we want.
-Transacting is a matter of adding a file (or ping-pong of one file after another) to each of our PDSs.
+1.sec=CommonAccord is organized as folders of files, with bare key=value pairs.
+The notion is that each participant is a node in a peer-to-peer system of "personal data stores."
+You have yours, I have mine, we have CommonAccord.org and whoever else we want.
+Transacting is a matter of adding a file or group of files to each of our PDSs.
 We can do that however we want.
-We can even share PDSs, either through a trusted party or third party, or on a blockchain or similar shared resource.
+We can share PDSs via git, through a third party, or on a blockchain or similar shared resource.
-1.2.sec=The file data model can be transformed into JSON, XML, a graph database or whatever is efficient or compatible.
-We anticipate that JSON will be used for many exchanges, certainly those on blockchain.
-Graph databases may be used internally, especially for large PDSs.

-1.=[Z/ol/s2]

 2.Ti=Blockchain and UMA